Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Subscription block: ensure custom button spacing is correct when the button is on its own line.
 - Subscription block: fix PHP Warning.
 - VideoPress block: fix video player issue in some VideoMaker theme patterns.
-- WAF: fix Jetpack Settings WAF module plan check, and initialization of the firewall.
+- WAF: fix Jetpack Settings WAF module plan check, and the initialization of the firewall.
 - WAF: fix WPA click tracking in Agencies card.
-- Writing Prompts: do not display within mobile app.
+- Writing prompts: do not display within mobile app.

 --------